chicory root

 Essential Minerals

-Chicory root contains comparatively high levels of essential minerals such as:
+Chicory root contains essential minerals such as:

 • Potassium (K)